bespoyasov/bespoyasov/README.md

 # `console.log('Hello World!')`

 My name is Alex.
 I'm a developer, speaker, and mentor.
 Currently living in Russia 🇷🇺 and working at DRIVE2.RU 🚗

-Sometimes post in my [blog](https://github.com/bespoyasov/www) ✍️ and do public talks 🎙
+Sometimes I code 🧑‍💻, post to the [blog](https://github.com/bespoyasov/www) ✍️ and do public talks 🎙

 ## Some Projects 🧑‍💻